Skip to content

 “Changing Perspectives in Contemporary Representations,” Marlborough Gallery, New York, NY

-“Realism Today: American Drawings from the Rita Rich Collection,” National Academy of Design, New York, NY; traveled to Smith College, Northampton, MA; Arkansas Arts Center, Little Rock, AK; and the Butler Institute, Youngstown, OH
+“Realism Today: American Drawings from the Rita Rich Collection,” National Academy of Design, New York, NY; traveled to Smith College, Northampton, MA; Arkansas Arts Center, Little Rock, AK; and the Butler Institute of American Art, Youngstown, OH

 1987 “Art of the Twentieth Century,” Hood Museum, Dartmouth College, Hanover, NH